 Notify your insurance company right away if you expect to miss an insurance payment.
 Many companies are offering help with payments during the coronavirus outbreak.
 However, if you don’t contact your company, you can expect some repercussions to follow:

-However, some lenders like Fannie Mae and Freddie Mac are working out special plans for mortgage payments or offering forbearance for homeowners in financial distress.
-This option may not affect your requirement to keep home insurance, but it can take some pressure off home-related expenses.
-Call your lender to see what financial relief options it may be offering during this time.
+However, some lenders like Fannie Mae and Freddie Mac are working out special plans for mortgage payments or forbearance if you’re in financial distress.
+This option may not affect your home insurance requirement, but it can take some pressure off home-related expenses.
+Call your lender to see what financial relief options it offers during this time.

 If you’re concerned about missing a home insurance payment, insurance companies are offering due date extensions as their main line of support.
 That combined with other steps like reviewing your coverage can help you stay financially secure during the coronavirus.